InMe: Discontinuation of Trilogy, Jumpstart Hope and addition of John O'Keeffe (2018–present)

-On 2 November 2018, InMe announced via social media that they would be releasing their 7th Studio album called Jumpstart Hope in 2019.
+On 2 November 2018, InMe announced via social media that they would be releasing their 7th studio album called Jumpstart Hope in 2019.
 In the same post InMe confirmed they would not be continuing with Trilogy.

 On 22 July 2019, the band announced that they had added their long-time merch guy John O'Keeffe to the band as an additional rhythm guitarist.

 Finishing 2018 with a UK tour alongside A and Wheatus, InMe started 2019 with a string of sold out UK headline dates and will be embarking on another headline UK tour in September 2019, ahead of their Jumpstart Hope album release.

-On January 3, 2020, InMe released "Shame" on Spotify from their upcoming album Jumpstart Hope.
+On 3 January 2020, InMe released "Shame" on Spotify from their upcoming album Jumpstart Hope.

-Jumpstart Hope was released on January 17, 2020, and reached #10 in the UK Rock Albums official chart.
+Jumpstart Hope was released on 17 January 2020, and reached #10 in the UK Rock Albums official chart.

-InMe announced via Facebook that Greg McPherson was leaving the band on July 6, 2021.
+InMe announced that Greg McPherson was leaving the band on 6 July 2021.

-InMe announced via Facebook that Mike Garrett had been announced as Greg McPherson's replacement on December 6, 2021.
+InMe announced that Mike Garrett had been announced as Greg McPherson's replacement on 6 December 2021.

+On March 26 2024 InMe announced the upcoming release of their 7th studio album Demons.
+Set to be released later in 2024.

+In 2025, McPherson collaborated with Dutch Americana artist TuskHead on the single "One Night Show", combining Americana and rock influences.